vendia/blog/posts/2023-01-20-team-spotlight-vendia-software-development.md

 createdBy: ""
 createdAt: ""
 updatedBy: alexa-vendia
-updatedAt: 2023-01-20T01:35:55.037Z
+updatedAt: 2023-01-20T18:46:45.513Z
 id: 13373d57-30db-4b71-b540-b39aac7e7ab6
 ---

-Get to know some of our incredible teammates, and learn what it’s like to be a part of Vendia.
+Get to know some of our talented teammates, and learn what it’s like to be a part of Vendia.
 Then, check out our [careers](https://www.vendia.com/careers) page, and see if you’d like to join us!

 ## Meet the team